-This post is the eighth post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the eighth post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

 The period between the twin October tragedies had been chaotic even by the standards of Thai politics.
 True, government had been remarkably democratic between the collapse of the Thanom Kittikachorn regime and the removal of Seni Pramoj.
 But it had not been stable.
 Now, stability would return to Thailand.

 Thanin Kraivichien, the anti-communist judge who had been installed as prime minister, did not last long.
 He pursued hardline policies against the Communist Party of Thailand and cracked down on trade unions.
 Instead of weakening the communists, his policies produced the opposite effect: it hardened their will to resist.
 Many in the military began to grumble that Thanin was being too harsh.
 The government, which had lacked public support in the first place, fell easily when the military launched a coup d’état; Kriangsak Chamanan, the supreme commander of the armed forces, became prime minister.